The video link is at the bottom of the page.

 1. Introduction

-Jesus’ Last Days Prophecy is the first in our series on eschatology, which explores the end times.
+Jesus’ Last Days Prophecy is the first in our series on eschatology, which examines the end times.

-Some quote Matthew 24 as proof that we are living in the last days.
-Therefore, we must examine Jesus’ teachings carefully to understand the correct explanation.
+Some quote Matthew 24 as proof that we live in the last days.
+Therefore, we must examine Jesus’ teachings carefully for the correct explanation.

 And then, in the next verse, He provides a timeframe for when it will happen: